upbound/platform-ref-gcp/README.md

 ```

 **NOTE**: The database abstraction relies on the cluster claim to be ready - it
-uses the same network to have connectivity with the EKS cluster.
+uses the same network to have connectivity with the GKE cluster.

 Now deploy the sample application: